Setebos12/Gra-w-ycie/Readme.md

 Enable draw button allows for drawing on the board.
 Clicking and draging there will turn cells alive.
 If an alive cell is clicked it will be killed.

 ---

-Video Demonstration
-Preview

-See the simulation in action and learn how to use the interface:

-    Game of Life - YouTube Video Demonstration (https://www.youtube.com/watch?v=xxtkpe55a6U)

----

 ## STL used